-Kingsland, Texas: Original Texas Chainsaw Massacre House - Eat HereThere's no better way to satisfy an appetite than to dine in the same room as a family of cinematic cannibals.
-Note: The Leatherface dummy has been retired.
+Kingsland, Texas: Original Texas Chainsaw Massacre House: Eat HereThere's no better way to satisfy an appetite than to dine in the same room as a family of cinematic cannibals.
+Note: The popular Leatherface dummy has been removed.

 Grand Central Cafe

 - Now the Grand Central Cafe.
 On the grounds of the Antlers Hotel, just off Hwy 1431 at Chamberlain St.

 - Tu-Sa 5-9, Su 11-2 (Call to verify)